-Tuesday’s column, "Making Annuities More Attractive," addressed how annuities are marketed.
-I advised that they be renamed as “guaranteed income” offerings (“annuity” being a term that only an actuary could love); that they calculate and publish their expense ratios; and that the cacophony of state regulations be simplified into a single, national code.
+Beyond Marketing In sum, to make annuities more attractive, I advise that they be renamed as "guaranteed income" offerings; that they calculate and publish their expense ratios; and that the cacophony of state regulations be simplified into a single, national code.
 These recommendations, of course, are unsullied by expertise.
 I did not commission a market-research study on the subject.

-Today’s column addresses annuities’ investment merits (which they had better have, otherwise there would be no point in improving their marketing).
-In this endeavor, I can claim some genuine competence—although the insights are not directly mine, but rather purloined from Morningstar’s retirement-methodology team, which researches such things.
-This article is a team endeavor.
+But what about annuities’ investment merits?
+In this endeavor, I can claim some genuine competence—although the insights are not directly mine, but rather purloined from Morningstar’s retirement-methodology team.

-Instead, the topic will be the uses of single premium immediate annuities (SPIA), which begin their payouts immediately after purchase, and advanced life annuities, which start their payments at some specified future date.
+Instead, the topic will be the uses of single premium immediate annuities, or SPIAs, which begin their payouts immediately after purchase, and advanced life annuities, which start their payments at some specified future date.
 The differences in distribution rates between those two versions can be dramatic.
-Morningstar’s David Blanchett tracked down the best current available rates on lifetime annuities for a single 65-year old male.
+Morningstar’s David Blanchett tracked down the best current available rates on lifetime annuities for a single 65-year-old male.
 The immediate annuity pays 6.25% per year.
-With an advanced life annuity that starts payments in 10 years at age 75, balloons annual payout* to 13.75%.
+With an advanced life annuity that starts payments in 10 years at age 75, the annual payout balloons to 13.75%.

 I use the term “payout” rather than “yield” or “income” because, effectively, these single premium annuities include return of capital in their distributions.
 Which means that, yes, my proposed label of “guaranteed income” isn’t strictly accurate.
 Perhaps “guaranteed payments” is a better suggestion.

-The main benefit of an SPIA is straightforward.
+The Group's Advantage The main benefit of an SPIA is straightforward.
 As financial planner Michael Kitces explains, SPIAs turn an uncertainty into a near-certainty.
 Forecasting the life expectancy of a single retiree, or even a married couple, is a highly uncertain task.
-The date may arrive tomorrow, or in 35 years.
-Mapping out the distribution of life expectancies for a large number of people, however, is a routine duty for those trained in such matters.
-It can be done with high reliability.
+The date may arrive tomorrow or in 35 years.
+Mapping out the distribution of life expectancies for a large number of people, however, can be done with high reliability.4

 Because groups can be modeled with much more certainty than individuals, they can be insured more efficiently.
-In layman’s terms, this means that the person who buys an SPIA can achieve a higher lifetime payout rate than he can by purchasing government securities—as with, for example, a bond ladder.
+This means that the person who buys an SPIA can achieve a higher lifetime payout rate than he or she can by purchasing government securities—as with, for example, a bond ladder.

-The final use for annuities—assuming, as always, that they are priced correctly—is for deferred income.
-Should the retiree live longer than she ever expected, the payments from an advanced life annuity could fill what would otherwise be an income gap.
-Such annuities take the concept of insurance in the opposite of their normal direction.
-In the case of the advanced life annuity, the “problem” that is to be insured is the event of living an unusually long life.
+Longevity Insurance The final use for annuities—assuming, as always, that they are priced correctly—is for deferred income.
+Should the retiree live longer than expected, the payments from an advanced life annuity could fill what would otherwise be an income gap.
+Such annuities take the concept of insurance in a different direction.
+In the case of the advanced life annuity, the "problem" that is to be insured is the event of living an unusually long life.
 As problems go, there are worse!